 When to get out after a healthy birth is a contentious issue.
 Getting out in first hour may interrupt sacred bonding time or decrease maximum oxytocin released during this stage.
 However, current recommendations are that the birth-mother leave (with the cord intact) to birth the placenta.
 In any case, someone must hold baby as the birth-mother leaves the pool in case of dizziness, light-headedness, slipping or difficulty getting out of pool.
 Besides, wet babies are very slippery.

 The general rule in North America is 32-36C for labour and 36-37.5C for delivery (Wheatly, 2008; Balaskis, 2004).
 Cornelia Enning has done extensive research on waterbirth physiology.
 She generally recommends lower temperatures and different temperatures for different stages, positions and multiple births (Frye, 2004, p471-3).
 She found that babies born in cooler water are more active and vigorous.
 If a woman feels the need to be in a tub for early labour (pain management etc.) the pool should be 35-37C, although Enning’s findings agree with Odent (1997) that submersion in early labour can slow or stall the process.

 In 2002 Geissbeuhler et al. conducted research where women chose their water temperature and time in the pool.
 Despite ranges of 23-38.9C and 28-364 minutes, maternal and infant body temperatures all stayed within normal range.
 Women intuitively know what’s best for them and their babies!

 Depth of Water

-When kneeling, the water should cover mother’s belly, just below her breasts.
-When sitting the water covers her breasts but not shoulders to allow heat-loss.
-When holding her baby she can choose a position to keep the head out of water but body submerged enough to keep warm.
+When kneeling, the water should cover labouring person’s belly, just below their breasts.
+When sitting, the water covers their breasts but not shoulders to allow for heat-loss.
+Once born, the baby should be held so their head is out of the water while their body is submerged enough to keep warm.